Joseph C. Ferguson School

+The Joseph C. Ferguson School is a historic American school building in the Cecil B. Moore neighborhood of Philadelphia, Pennsylvania.

+It was added to the National Register of Historic Places in 1988.

+History and architectural features

-Joseph C. Ferguson School is a historic school building located in the Cecil B. Moore neighborhood of Philadelphia, Pennsylvania.
-It was designed by Irwin T. Catharine and built in 1921–1922.
-It is a three-story, nine bay, U-shaped brick building on a raised basement, in the Colonial Revival-style.
-It features large stone arches, a double stone cornice, and brick parapet.
+Designed by Irwin T. Catharine, this historic structure was built between 1921 and 1922.
+It is a three-story, nine-bay, U-shaped, brick building that sits on a raised basement.
+Created in the Colonial Revival style, it features large stone arches, a double stone cornice, and brick parapet.
 The school is named after Joseph C. Ferguson a judge that was a part of Philadelphia orphan court.

 It was added to the National Register of Historic Places in 1988.

-The building is currently the home The U School, an innovative high school in the School District of Philadelphia.
+The building is currently the home of The U School, an innovative high school in the School District of Philadelphia.
 The U School and Building 21, two schools with a non-selective lottery-based admissions process, opened at the Ferguson building during the 2014–2015 school year.
 Building 21 relocated after three academic years, and The U School remains.